Lesson · 2nd Grade

 Time

 Most students can read the hour hand long before they can read the minute hand fluently.
-The trouble is that a real clock face hides the minute values — the 3 means both “3 o'clock” and “15 minutes,” but only one of those is printed.
-This project surfaces the hidden minute count in a second color so the relationship is impossible to miss.
+The trouble is that a real clock face hides the minute values.
+The numeral 3 means both "3 o'clock" and "15 minutes," but only one of those is ever printed on the clock.
+Students are left to mentally multiply by five every time they read the minutes, and many never build that habit.

 Materials